|

 KM: I have started taking half

-9 - I call this the Treblito.
-But you take half the tines
+leaving 9—I call this the Treblito.
+But you take half

-off of the alto, leaving 8.
-How did you tune your alto with
+the tines off of the alto, leaving 8.
+How did you tune your

 NSR: Richard Graham showed

-and retune it to a pentatonic minor scale.
-Then we put buzzers
+7 notes off and retune it to a pentatonic minor scale.
+Then

-on the back ends of the lamellae.
-It was really an attempt
+we put buzzers on the back ends of the lamellae.
+It was

-up to be played starting with the right hand in the center.
+are set up to be played starting with the right hand in

 NSR: Yes!
 But I do play